Colin Griffin (footballer)

-Colin Raymond Griffin (born 8 January 1956) is an English retired professional football central defender who made over 400 appearances in the Football League for Shrewsbury Town and over 500 in total for the club.
+Colin Raymond Griffin (born 8 January 1956) is an English retired professional footballer who made over 400 appearances as a central defender in the Football League for Shrewsbury Town.
+He made over 500 appearances in all competitions for the club.
 Griffin later coached at Gay Meadow and was inducted into the club's Hall of Fame in 2012.

 Personal life

 After quitting football, Griffin worked as a postman.